azagniotov/stubby4j/README.md

 #### file

-* if supplied, replaces `post` with the contents of the locally given file.
+* holds a path to a local file (absolute or relative to the YAML specified in `-d` or `--data`)
-    * an absolute path or path relative to the YAML specified -d or --data
+* if supplied, replaces `post` with the contents from the provided file
-* if the file is not found when the request is made, falls back to `post` for matching.
+* if the local file could not be loaded for whatever reason (ie.: not found), stubby falls back to `post` for matching.
-* allows you to split up stubby data across multiple files
+* allows you to split up stubby data across multiple files instead of making one huge bloated main YAML
 * please keep in mind: ```SnakeYAML``` library (used by stubby4j) parser ruins multi-line strings by not preserving system line breaks.
 If `file` property is stubbed, the file content is loaded as-is, in other words - it does not go through SnakeYAML parser.
 Therefore its better to load big POST content for request using `file` property.
-Keep in mind, stubby4j stub server is dumb and does not use smart matching mechanism (ie:. don't match line separators or don't match any white space characters) - whatever you stubbed, must be POSTed exactly for successful match
+Keep in mind, stubby4j stub server is dumb and does not use smart matching mechanism (ie:. don't match line separators or don't match any white space characters) - whatever you stubbed, must be POSTed exactly for successful match.
+Alternatively you can consider using regular expression in `post`

 ```yaml
 -  request: